Amsterdam Central Station (Dutch: Amsterdam Centraal)

 - the central bus station “Busstation Amsterdam Centraal” is part of the station building.
 It is the main bus station for city and regional bus lines in Amsterdam.

-- Numerous streetcar lines stop at Stationsplein, the square in front of the station building.
+- Many streetcar lines stop at Stationsplein, the square in front of the station building.

-- On the north side of the station is the IJ ferries terminal.
+- On the north side of the station is the IJ ferry terminal.

-For visitors to the city, public transport is the No.1 mode of transport.
+For visitors to the city, public transport is the number one way to get around.

 Parking in the city center is expensive and all sights and museums are easily accessible by metro, streetcar or bus.